-As we were interested in daily ratings of absolute social jetlag, we calculated daily absolute social jetlag (within-person) as the absolute value of the difference between midsleep on free days from the MCTQ (MSF{MCTQ}) and daily mid-sleep scores (MS{daily}), i.e., daily absolute social jetlag = $|MSF{MCTQ} - MS{daily}|$.
+As we were interested in daily ratings of absolute social jetlag, we calculated daily absolute social jetlag (within-person) as the absolute value of the difference between MSF from the MCTQ (MSF{MCTQ}) and daily mid-sleep scores (MS{daily}), that is, daily absolute social jetlag = $IMSF{MCTQ} - MS{daily}$.
 MSF{MCTQ} can be seen as an indicator of chronotype (Roenneberg et al., 2003).
 Participants in our study filled out the MCTQ during the introductory session the day before the experience sampling study started.
-The betweenperson score of social jetlag was calculated as the absolute value of the difference between the average MSF and MSW scores extracted from the sleep diaries.
+The between-person score of social jetlag was calculated as the absolute value of the difference between the average MSF and MSW scores extracted from the sleep diaries.

 Sleep Satisfaction.
-Participants were asked to indicate on a four-point scale (from 1 = "very dissatisfied" to 4 = "very satisfied") how satisfied they were with their previous night's sleep.
+Participants were asked to indicate on a 4-point scale (from 1 = very dissatisfied to 4 = very satisfied) how satisfied they were with their previous night's sleep.
 Self-reported sleep satisfaction is a component of self-reported sleep quality (Lemola et al., 2013) but the terms sleep satisfaction and sleep quality are often used interchangeably (Harvey et al., 2008).
 Sleep quality judgments seem to be determined by not only what happens during sleep, but also what happens after the sleep period (Ramlee et al., 2017) and therefore include an evaluative component (Ramlee et al., 2017).